-Long Slow Run ± Target Marathon Pace Blocks
+Long Slow Run

-What: In a given marathon training week, the long slow run is arguably the most important session; the run that the whole programme is built around.
+What: In a given half marathon training week, the long slow run is arguably the most important session; the run that the whole programme is built around.
 Throughout the programme, these weekly long runs will get progressively longer.
-Be sure to use them to practice with the nutrition / hydration options you'll be using on marathon day.
+Be sure to use them to practice with the nutrition / hydration options you'll be using on half marathon day.